 Ourselves for our own failure, leading to...
 Negative thoughts of condemnation.
+Feelings of despair and worthlessness.
 Rejection of oneself.
 Suicidal thoughts.

 God for events he allowed to occur, leading to...
 Resentment and anger toward God.
 Feelings of rejection from God.
 Inability to be intimate with God.

 The questioning of one's relationship with God.

 Questioning God's goodness.